 Tips for surviving hayfever in Morocco

-If you have severe hayfever and are considering visiting Morocco (and certainly the cities) then I’d suggest you leave it until the Autumn or Spring.
+If you have severe hayfever and are considering visiting Morocco (and certainly the cities) then I’d suggest you leave it until the Autumn or early Spring.
 Or even winter, one of our favourite seasons to travel in the country!

 If you absolutely have to travel during summer then hopefully these few handy tips will go some way to making your stay a little more comfortable.

 In the Riad